lucasefe/gn/Readme.md

 * Your existing editor will pop open, allowing you to change the content of the module.
 * Close the editor.
 * You'll end up having a file named readme in the current directory, with the changes you made on the init.rb file, but your original init.rb file will be intact.

+## Other usages

+You can use gn to generate different things.
+In our case, we design it so we could generate basic crud/scaffolds for cuba, but you could use for whatever you want.

+See the folder named examples for some ideas.